9 Reporting and support

 UAW 4121 supports Academic Student Employees, Postdocs, and, most recently, Research Scientists and Engineers.
 UAW 4121 encourages members to contact them immediately whenever they have a concern, problem, or question about any aspect of their work.

-This reporting tool is for non-emergency incidents that occur on University of Washington owned or leased property that involve a University student; staff, faculty, or other personnel; or a visitor.
+This reporting tool is for non-emergency incidents that occur on University of Washington owned or leased property that involve a UW student, staff, faculty, or other personnel; or a visitor.

 The HuskyHelpLine exists to give students access to same-day, confidential mental health and crisis intervention support.
 It is available 24-hours a day and in multiple languages.
 Students can connect with the HuskyHelpLine via phone (US & Canada: 206-616-7777 | abroad: 001-416-380-6578), online chat, or the Telus app.
 (Husky HelpLine is supported through Telus and was formally called MySSP.)